2019 / Nubank

 Script Usability Test and Interview

-• “Salário”, define a % of salary to be saved
+• "Salário": Allocate a percentage of your salary to be saved automatically.

 Quantitative Research